 Tile roofs provide a lot of advantages over other materials.
 They look nice and even though they’re expensive to install initially, they’re a good investment because of how long they can last.

 Tile roofs are extremely durable.
-They can last between 50+ years if they’re cared for properly.
+They can last 50 years or more if they’re cared for properly.
 Some may last even longer than that.

 Tile roofs are commonly seen in Florida because of their resistance to wind and rain.
 While hurricanes can still cause damage to tile roofs, the repairs will be less than with other roofing materials.